Universally counting curves in Calabi--Yau threefolds: Local curves

 where the transition maps are multiplication by $t$ (compare Greenlees--May \cite[Corollary 16.3]{greenleesmay}). \end{definition}

-The key property of Tate equivariant homology is that it vanishes for (almost) free $S^1$-spaces (with rational coefficients), hence by the long exact sequence and excision, depends rationally only on the fixed set.
-This is known as the \emph{equivariant localization theorem}, which originates in the work of Smith \cite{smith,smithII,smithIII}, reformulated cohomologically by Borel \cite{borel}, and then formalized in its present form by Atiyah--Segal \cite{atiyahsegal,segal} and Quillen \cite{quillen}.
+The key property of Tate $S^1$-equivariant homology is that it vanishes for (almost) free $S^1$-spaces (with rational coefficients), hence by the long exact sequence and excision, depends rationally only on the fixed set.
+This is known as the \emph{equivariant localization theorem}, which originates in the work of Smith \cite{smith,smithII,smithIII}, was reformulated cohomologically by Borel \cite{borel}, and was then formalized in its present form by Atiyah--Segal \cite{atiyahsegal,segal} and Quillen \cite{quillen}.

-\begin{proposition} The map $H^{tS^1\!}_*(X^{S^1})\to H^{tS^1\!}_*(X)$ is an isomorphism over $\QQ$. \end{proposition}
+\begin{proposition} The map $H^{tS^1,\relinfty}_*(X^{S^1})\to H^{tS^1,\relinfty}_*(X)$ is an isomorphism over $\QQ$. \end{proposition}

 \begin{proof} We assume that our spaces have a reasonable $S^1$-equivariant cell decomposition (which holds in the cases we care about by real analyticity).
-Precisely speaking, this means that $X$ is glued out of cells of the form $S^1/\Gamma\times(D^k,\partial D^k)$ for subgroups $\Gamma\subseteq S^1$, where $S^1$ acts by multiplication on the first factor (and trivially on the second factor).
-Given such a cell decomposition of $X$, to show that $H^{tS^1\!}_*(X,X^{S^1})=0$ it suffices (by the long exact sequence and excision) to show that $H^{tS^1\!}_*(S^1/\Gamma\times(D^k,\partial D^k))=0$ for $\Gamma\subsetneqq S^1$ a \emph{proper} subgroup.
-We have $H^{tS^1\!}_*(S^1/\Gamma\times(D^k,\partial D^k))=H^{tS^1\!}_{*-k}(S^1/\Gamma)$, so we are reduced to showing that $H^{tS^1\!}_*(S^1/\Gamma)=0$ for $\Gamma\subsetneqq S^1$.
+Precisely speaking, this means that $X$ is glued out of cells of the form $(S^1/\Gamma)\times(D^k,\partial D^k)$ for subgroups $\Gamma\subseteq S^1$, where $S^1$ acts by multiplication on the first factor (and trivially on the second factor).
+Given such a cell decomposition of $X$, to show that $H^{tS^1,\relinfty}_*(X,X^{S^1})=0$, it suffices (by the long exact sequence and excision) to show that $H^{tS^1}_*((S^1/\Gamma)\times(D^k,\partial D^k))=0$ for $\Gamma\subsetneqq S^1$ a \emph{proper} subgroup.
+We have $H^{tS^1\!}_*((S^1/\Gamma)\times(D^k,\partial D^k))=H^{tS^1\!}_{*-k}(S^1/\Gamma)$, so we are reduced to showing that $H^{tS^1\!}_*(S^1/\Gamma)=0$ for $\Gamma\subsetneqq S^1$.
 Since $\Gamma$ is finite, there is a `transfer' map $H^{tS^1\!}_*(S^1/\Gamma)\to H^{tS^1\!}_*(S^1)$ whose composition with the pushforward map $H^{tS^1\!}_*(S^1)\to H^{tS^1\!}_*(S^1/\Gamma)$ is multiplication by $\#\Gamma$ on $H^{tS^1\!}_*(S^1/\Gamma)$.
 It thus suffices to show that $H^{tS^1\!}_*(S^1)=0$, which follows from calulating $H^{cS^1\!}_*(S^1)=\ZZ$. \end{proof}

 The significance of equivariant localization is the following.
 Given a class in $H_*^{cS^1,\relinfty}(X)$, we may push forward to $H_*^{cS^1\!}(\pt)$ provided $X$ is compact.
-However, if we are satisfied with pushing forward to the Tate group $H_*^{tS^1\!}(\pt)$, then equivariant localization provides such a pushforward map when just the fixed set $X^{S^1}$ is compact.
+However, if we are satisfied with pushing forward to the Tate group $H_*^{tS^1\!}(\pt)$ (over the rationals), then equivariant localization provides such a pushforward map when just the fixed set $X^{S^1}$ is compact.